sparkflows/sparkflows-docs/docs/cloudera-hadoop/mapr-specific-details.rst

 MapR Integration
 =====================

-This document describes details when installing Fire Insights on a MapR cluster.
+This document describes details when installing Sparkflows on a MapR cluster.

-Download Fire Insights
+Download Sparkflows
 ---------------------

 * Download MapR specific binary from : https://www.sparkflows.io/archives